Team

 212-334-3522

-Sarah is a Texas native who moved to New York in 2012.
+Sarah Johnson is a Texas native who moved to New York in 2012.
 She holds a B.A. in Psychology with a minor in Anthropology from the University of Texas at Austin.
 She also attended St. John’s College in New Mexico for its Great Books program.
-Sarah has worked since 2010 in human resources and administrative positions in arts organizations.
-She enjoys concerts, movies, and her Brooklyn neighborhood.
+Sarah first joined the workforce as a manager and projectionist for several independent movie theaters.
+She then worked as an administrator for MSG at both the Beacon Theatre and Radio City Music Hall before joining the JCP family.
+She loves going to concerts, watching movies, and walking around her Brooklyn neighborhood.

 Allison Kreisler